 I have changed the content of my travel bag as I get older.
 My changing needs and wants make it so.
 Each traveler has different means of purpose when going on a trip.
-Photographers focus on their gears, mountain climbers focus on survival kits, etc. But different purposes of different travelers also has its common needs and wants to pack on their trip.
+Photographers focus on their gears, mountain climbers focus on survival kits, etc. But different purposes of different travelers also has its common needs and wants to pack for their trip.

 First things first.
 Just pack what you really need.
 No one wants a bumpy travel bag full of stuff not needed for your adventure.
 Do not also bring anything that you can buy at your destination.